 When you buy through our links, we may earn an affiliate commission.
 Learn more »

-The Vitamix Blending Cup is the next best thing you must have for your Ascent blender.
+The Vitamix Cup is the next best thing you must-have for your Ascent blender.
 In fact, it was the most awaited accessory of Vitamix.

-In some ways, yes but there are some conditions to be met.
-So, let’s see if this blender cup is actually right for you.
+In some ways, yes, but there are some conditions to be met.
+So, let’s see if this blender cup is actually suitable for you.

 Before we begin, please note this only works with the Ascent Series and Venturist Series.
 If your blender isn’t part of these two series, the one you’re looking for is the Vitamix Personal Cup Adapter.

 - 20-ounce (591 mL) capacity

 - Space-saving design

 - It keeps your smoothie cold

 - Prepare your daily morning smoothies with ease